-WIC AND SFMN PROGRAMS (2019)
+WIC AND SFMN PROGRAMS (2021)

 Since 1994, The Women, Infant and Children (WIC) Farmers Market Program, has provided Jersey Fresh fruits and vegetables to a segment of New Jersey's nutritionally at-risk population who wouldn't normally purchase farm fresh produce.
 In 2002 a pilot program was started to address the fresh food needs of our senior citizens and to that end the Senior Farmer's Market Nutrition Program (SFMNP) was started with great success for New Jersey's direct farm marketers.
-Both programs have put federal food program dollars in farmer's hands.
+Both programs have put federal food program dollars in farmer's hands but unfortunately, they have not had as successful a rate of return.